Andresharim/chaguolako/README.md

 - We need to change our old log in method so we can support both admins and voters logging in with the same page

-	Add this to the login view.
+	Add this to the existing login view.

 	```html
 	  <p>